Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 Pallbearers will be Kevin and Russell Sanders, Troy and Tim Bryant, Phillip Newcomb and Terry Freeze.

-KENNETH OWEN WILSON
+KENNETH OWEN WILSON (BENJAMIN WINSTON FLAHERTY, JR)

 Kenneth was my cousin and the son of Benjamin Winston and Verna Marie Pace Flaherty.
 He was adopted by a family named Wilson.
 I met him at the funeral of his father Benjamin Flaherty.
 Below is his obituary.